mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-1.jpg)

-This command will compile the **main package** in *./cmd/bridge/main.go* to the *./bin/bridge* executable.
-If the comilation is successful, the debugger will automatically **launch** and attach to the executable a **paused** state.
-A paused state means that the executable will not run untill the **continue** command is issues
+This debug command will compile the go **main package** source code in *./cmd/bridge/main.go*, and produce the binary in  *./bin/bridge* executable.
+If the comilation is successful, the debugger will then automatically **launch** and attach to the executable in a **paused** state.
+A paused state means that the executable will be started but will not run untill the **continue** command is issued

 The *interactive terminal* output will resembling the following:

 ![dlv debug](images/dlv-debug-2.jpg)

-From this terminal, it is possible directly interact with the debugger and issue more debug commands.
+From this terminal, it is possible to directly interact with the debugger and issue more debug commands as needed.

 ![dlv debug](images/dlv-debug-3.jpg)